Science School Trip To CERN In Geneva

 *Please note, entrance fees where applicable are not included in typical price – contact us for more details

 CERN is the world’s leading particle physics research laboratory.
-Special tours can be arranged for schools which must be pre-booked well in advance directly by the school.
+Special tours can be arranged for college and university groups, which must be pre-booked well in advance directly by the institute.
 Each tour lasts about three hours and includes an introduction with a short film followed by a visit to one or two of the ground-level visit points.
-Pupils must be 13 years and over.

 This museum showcases the city of Geneva’s scientific past inside the beautiful neo-classical Villa Bartholoni in the Perle du Lac Park.
 The collections include many scientific instruments including microscopes, barometers, sun dials, astrolabes, books and documents.The exhibits have been bequeathed by the families of Geneva’s scientists or donated by the bodies for which they worked.